Production

 The oil makes the grain shine and protects the wood from moisture and dirt.

-Step 7: Quality control & signing
+Step 7: Quality control & stamp

 • Are all surfaces perfect?